Masters phenomenon Emma Gage in Swimming Times December 2015November 20, 2015

-Her record-breaking times were the masters phenomenon of 2015 – but there may be even more to come from Emma Gage, says Verity Dobbie in December’s Swimming Times.
+Her record-breaking times were the Masters phenomenon of 2015 – but there may be even more to come from Emma Gage, says Verity Dobbie in the December 2015 edition of Swimming Times magazine.

-Emma rounded off the week with two silver medals and two further PBs in the 100m fly and the 200m IM.
-Notably, her 100m fly was also under the existing masters world record, behind a Russian who had just competed in the elite championships.
+Emma rounded off the week with two silver medals and two further PBs in the 100m Fly and the 200m IM.
+Notably, her 100m Fly was also under the existing Masters world record, behind a Russian who had just competed in the elite World Championships.

 It turns out that Emma has a considerable swimming heritage, being one of the original ‘Sweetenham babes’.
 She was an accomplished age-group distance swimmer and a member of the world-class potential squad.

 Emma said her previous claim to fame was that for a three-month period in her youth, she topped the British rankings in the 800m freestyle ahead of a certain Rebecca Adlington.

 Although, in a typical display of humility, she was quick to add that in a recent conversation with Adlington’s husband Harry Needs, the conditioning coach at her club, she learned that the 2008 Olympic 400m and 800m champion couldn’t remember her.